Missouri State Library (MOSL) - Office of the Secretary of State

 Grants ranging from $2,500 to $18,000 to Missouri public libraries to purchase automation and technology related equipment, software, and hardware for the purposes of improving network infrastructures.
 Funding may be used to purchase new equipment and replace older equipment in order to enhance library services.

--Libraries offering mid-range computers that can be reserved for extended periods of time (minimum of three hours) for use by patrons taking job-related training, online courses, or required certification testing.
-This can include professionals such as emergency preparedness staff, firefighters, police, medical personnel, students enrolled in post-secondary accredited online courses; adults taking practice or certification tests such as realtors, insurance personnel, etc.
+- Adding mid-range computers that can be reserved for extended periods of time (minimum of three hours) for use by patrons taking job-related training, online courses, or required certification testing

 Allowable expenses include, but are not limited to:

 - Computers, printers, and peripherals for staff or public use, request in the Technology and Supplies Category if per